-Despite the show opening to excellent reviews from critics and viewers alike, it is unlikely that we will see a follow-up to the miniseries, which suggests it was intended to be a standalone series.
-Indeed, since season one focused on the events of the novel, a second season would mean no original source material.
+Despite the show opening to excellent reviews from critics and viewers alike, and a number of awards including the Golden Globe for Anya Taylor-Joy as Beth, it is unlikely that we will see a follow-up to the miniseries, as it was intended to be a standalone series.

 WATCH: Have you watched The Queen's Gambit yet?